FObersteiner/datetimemadness/README.md

 print(dt.tzinfo)
 # None
 ```
 Notice that the `tzinfo` attribute of the datetime object is still `None`.
-That's bad because it means the datetime object is naive - so treated like *local time*.
+That's bad because it means the datetime object is naïve - so treated like *local time*.
 A work-around could be (notice the lower-case `%z`):
 ```Python
 dt = datetime.strptime(s.replace("GMT", "+00:00"), "%m.%d.%Y %I:%M %p %z")
 print(repr(dt))